TBrockster/CV/README.md

 I was hired into this role from Makers Academy Bootcamp, with a mind to join a Ruby-based back-end team, but ended up in a team that was just starting to migrate from supporting ruby pages into developing new React pages.
 This caught my interest and led to me working mostly on the front-end.

-The typical piece of work for me during this period was taking a feature from our legacy Ruby page, identifying or creating an endpoint for the necessary data, then linking this endpoint, through a data source/resolver pair in our GraphQL middleware layer, into the UI elements created to match provided designs.
-This was mostly done by TDD and included writing both E2E and unit tests for each element of the feature.

 As a junior, a lot of my time was spent pairing with the more experienced members of the team or doing work very similar to already completed work.
 This was a great way to learn both broad and specific knowledge, and I was promoted from this role fairly quickly.

 ---